The Terminator: Future Shock.

 I’ll be back…

-Every month, TGI 2.0 features a game and a couple of accompanying images to bring back a smile or a cringe moment from yesteryear, and The Terminator: Future Shock is this month’s.
+Every so often, TGI 2.0 features a game and a couple of accompanying images to bring back a smile or a cringe moment from yesteryear, and The Terminator: Future Shock is in the spotlight.
 Published in 1995 for MS-DOS (autoexec.bat) and developed by Bethesda Softworks the game was one of the first video games to use full 3D graphics and a totally free mouse-look in a first-person shooter.
 Imagine being able to look left and right, and up and down – amazing!

 The mouse-look allowed players to aim at and continually shoot the moon in the sky on the levels that took place outside.
 Strewn with enough bullets, the game displayed the word “ow!” and then the moon fell from the sky.